Mfantseman MP’s murder: Judge on leave, case adjourned to November 30

 Source: Starr FM

-The case of the eight accused persons who have been arraigned for the murder of the Mfantseman Member of Parliament Ekow Hayford has been to November 30, 2020.
+The case of the eight accused persons who have been arraigned in the murder of the Mfantseman Member of Parliament Ekow Kwansah-Hayford has been to November 30, 2020.

 This was because the Circuit Court in Accra presided over by Her Honour Evelyn Asamoah has taken her leave.